A generalized Vaserstein symbol: The elementary symplectic Witt group

 in $V (R)$.
 As a consequence, the action of $R^{\times}$ on $GW_{1}^{3} (R)$ can be described via the isomorphism $GW_{1}^{3} (R) \cong V (R)$ as follows: If $(P, g, f)$ is a triple as in the definition of the group $V (R)$ and $u \in R^{\times}$, then the action is given by

 Following \cite{AF2}, we refer to this action as the conjugation action of $R^{\times}$ on $GW_{1}^{3} (R) \cong V (R)$.
-Recall the we have already defined an action of $R^{\times}$ on $V (R)$ for any ring $R$ with $2 \in R^{\times}$ in section \ref{3.2}.
-The conjugation action is thus a homotopy-theoretic interpretation of this action in case of a smooth algebra over a perfect field.\\ Now let us examine the product map
+Recall the we have already defined an action of $R^{\times}$ on $V (R)$ for any commutative ring $R$ in Section \ref{3.2}.
+The conjugation action is thus a homotopy-theoretic interpretation of this action in case of a smooth algebra over a perfect field of characteristic $\neq 2$.\\ Now let us examine the product map

 for smooth $k$-algebras.
 As described above, there is a canonical isomorphism $GW_{0}^{0} = K_{0} O (R) = GW (R)$, where $GW (R)$ is the Grothendieck completion of the abelian monoid of non-degenerate symmetric bilinear forms over $R$.
 Furthermore, there is a canonical map